MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Clear-History.md

 ## INPUTS

 ### None
-You cannot pipe objects to Clear-History.
+You cannot pipe objects to this cmdlet.

 ## OUTPUTS